iqtree/piqtree2/docs/quickstart/construct_nj_tree.md

 ## See also

-- For constructing the JC distance matrix with `piqtree2`, see ["Construct a rapid neighbour-joining tree from a distance matrix"](calculate_jc_distances.md).
+- For constructing the JC distance matrix with `piqtree`, see ["Construct a rapid neighbour-joining tree from a distance matrix"](calculate_jc_distances.md).
 - For constructing a maximum likelihood tree, see ["Construct a maximum likelihood phylogenetic tree"](construct_ml_tree.md).